Community of practice: Social presence

 Communicating with others in a CoP involves creating social presence.
 Chih-Hsiung defines social presence as "the degree of salience of another person in an interaction and the consequent salience of an interpersonal relationship".
 Social presence may affect the likelihood for an individual to participate in a CoP (especially in online environments and virtual communities of practice).
 CoP management often encounter barriers that inhibit knowledge exchange between members.
 Reasons for these barriers may include egos and personal attacks, large overwhelming CoPs, and time constraints.

 Motivation

 Motivation to share knowledge is critical to success in communities of practice.
 Studies show that members are motivated to become active participants in a CoP when they view knowledge as a public good, a moral obligation and/or a community interest.
-CoP members can also be motivated to participate through tangible returns (promotion, raises or bonuses), intangible returns (reputation, self-esteem) and community interest (exchange of practice related knowledge, interaction).

 Collaboration

 Collaboration is essential to ensure that communities of practice thrive.
 In a study on knowledge exchange in a business network, Sveiby and Simons found that more seasoned colleagues tend to foster a more collaborative culture.
-Additionally they noted that a higher educational level predicted a tendency to favor collaboration.